-Cílios em moscas da fruta e nos humanos
+Cílios em Moscas da Fruta e Nos Humanos

 This study was funded by the European Research Council (ERC), the European Molecular Biology Organization (EMBO), the Foundation for Science and Technology (FCT, Portugal) and the Gulbenkian Institute of Science.
 It had the collaboration of several scientists, including Helder Maiato of i3S.

 * Jana SC, Mendonça SO, Machado P, Rocha J, Werner S, A Pereira, Maiato H, Bettencourt-Dias M. Differential Regulation of Transition Zone and Centriole Proteins Contributes to Ciliary Base Diversity.
-Nature Cell Biology, online on 9th July 2018.
+Nature Cell Biology. http://dx.